zuhairhk/ChronOS/README.md

-# ESP32 NTP Clock
+# ChronOS ESP32 Smart Watch System

-A simple clock that displays the time and date on an LCD1602 display.
+A smartwatch created to fit my personal needs.
+Uses an SSD1306 display.
 The time is synced via NTP.

-Use [Wokwi](https://marketplace.visualstudio.com/items?itemName=wokwi.wokwi-vscode) to simulate this project.

 ## Building